Canon 77D vs Panasonic G7

-The Canon EOS 77D and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in February 2017 and May 2015.
+The Canon EOS 77D and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in February 2017 and May 2015.
 The 77D is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (77D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (77D) and a Four Thirds (G7) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (18 percent) than the Canon 77D.
 Moreover, the G7 is markedly lighter (24 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (77D) and the Micro Four Thirds Lens Catalog (G7).
 Mirrorless cameras, such as the G7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.